 There are other health services mandatory under Medicaid, which you can find on the Medicaid benefits page.
 After states provide the mandatory health assistance required by federal law, they have the freedom to structure the program as they see fit.
 For example, states can establish which populations are covered and can provide additional services within the program, such as prescription drugs and physical therapy that are not a requirement by law.
 As a result, Medicaid coverage will vary by state.

 Medicaid is jointly funded by states and the federal government, so eligibility requirements vary by state.
-You can become eligible based on two broad factors: financial and nonfinancial requirements.
+You can become eligible for Medicaid based on two broad factors: financial and nonfinancial requirements.

 You will qualify financially if your income is at or below the Federal Poverty Level (FPL).
 The size of the family determines this threshold.
 For example, in 2022, a single adult who earns $13,590 or less is considered eligible.
 Again, this financial threshold increases by the size of the household.
 For example, a family of eight that generates an income of $46,630 is eligible.
 Their income may be higher, but since more individuals live in the household, the family is still eligible to apply for Medicaid.

 Families with more than eight individuals are considered “larger households” and must add $4,720 for every additional person.
 This financial eligibility requirement for Medicaid applies to 48 states and the District of Colombia (excluding Alaska and Hawaii).